hdShang/arxiv-daily/docs/cs-AI/2025-05-27/papers/250521327v1-mme-reasoning-a-comprehensive-benchmark-for-logical-reasoning-in-mll.md

 ---
 layout: default
-title: MME-Reasoning: A Comprehensive Benchmark for Logical Reasoning in MLLMs
+title: "MME-Reasoning: A Comprehensive Benchmark for Logical Reasoning in MLLMs"
 ---

 # MME-Reasoning: A Comprehensive Benchmark for Logical Reasoning in MLLMs